 A network of providers from whom all services must be received for coverage to be provided, with the exception of emergency care.

 The Consolidated Omnibus Budget Reconciliation Act, or COBRA, is a federal law that requires group health plans for employers with 20 or more employees to offer temporary continued benefits coverage to employees and covered dependents who have had a qualifying event and lost eligibility for coverage.
 See also Continuation.

 After you pay any plan deductibles, you may still be responsible for a percentage of the billed charges for services you received.
 This is called coinsurance.
 For instance, if your health plan pays 70% of billed charges, your coinsurance payment is the remaining 30%.

 In the drug-screen context, the gathering of a patient’s urine, blood or hair for laboratory testing.

 Comprehensive Outpatient Rehabilitation Facility (CORF)

-This is the period of time from the effective date of the contract to the expiration date of the contract.
+The period of time from the effective date of the contract to the expiration date of the contract.

 An employer benefit plan in which employees pay at least part of the premium.

-Coordination of Benefits
+Coordination of Benefits (COB)

 The flat amount you pay to a healthcare provider or pharmacy at the time of service, copayments vary depending on your plan and the services you receive.
-Copayments do not reduce your annual deductible or out-of-pocket maximums.

 Corporate services provider